The Astronaut (2025 film): Plot

 Sam Walker, a NASA astronaut from the International Space Station, crash-lands back on Earth, after a mission gone wrong when her shuttle was hit by debris.
 She is eventually rescued by the U.S. Coast Guard and taken to the hospital for recovery.
 Upon awakening, doctors in hazmat suits enter the room to question her about what happened during the accident; Sam does not remember and is placed into quarantine for decontamination.
-She is visited by her husband Mark and daughter Izzy before U.S. Army General William Harris arrives to tell her that the Pentagon is now taking over the investigation of the crash.
+She is visited by her husband, Mark, and daughter, Izzy, before her father, U.S. Army General William Harris, arrives to tell her that the Pentagon is now taking over the investigation of the crash.
 For her own safety, Sam is confined alone to a rural cottage.

-As Sam adjusts to her new situation, she also undergoes a series of medical tests to ascertain her mental and physical fitness.
-Sam calls Mark, who tells her that they are still having difficulties trying to cope as a family.
+As Sam adjusts to her new situation, strange occurrences begin happening - she has hallucinations of shadow soldiers, black shadows stalking her from the nearby woods, and the bruise she received during her reentry starts to spread.
+Sam also discovers that she has telekinetic powers.
+Upon completing a series of medical tests, Sam calls Mark, who tells her that they are still having difficulties trying to cope as a family.
 While walking outside, Sam notices that the entire premises is wired with hidden cameras, before tripping over a log and falling unconscious.

 William scolds Sam for nearly breaking protocol and shows her that the hidden cameras are linked to an underground bunker in the house, which she's to use if any intruders breach the property.
-Strange occurrences begin happening, and later that night, the power cuts out and the alarm system is triggered, locking Sam in the house.
+Strange occurrences begin happening, and later that night, the power cuts out, and the alarm system is triggered, locking Sam in the house.
 A black creature manages to enter the home, forcing Sam to flee into the bunker and lock it behind her.
 When she looks at the security cameras, the black creature has disappeared back into the woods.